dwijgohil24/Leetcode_Solutions/README.md

-# Leetcode_Data-Structures-I_Solutions
+# Leetcode_Solutions
-This repository contains the solution of Leetcode Data structures-I study plan.
+This repository contains the solution of Leetcode problems.